-RSN services are appropriate for Members with substance use disorder and/or co-occurring disorders who need additional support in remaining engaged in treatment; identifying and accessing treatment and recovery resources in the community including prescribers for addiction and psychiatric medications; and/or developing and implementing personal goals and objectives around treatment and recovery from addiction and/or co-occurring disorders.
-The RSN explores treatment recovery options with the Member, helps clarify goals and strategies, provides education and resources, and assists Members in accessing treatment and community supports.
+RSN services are appropriate for members with substance use and/or co-occurring mental health conditions who need additional support in remaining engaged in treatment, identifying and accessing treatment and recovery resources in the community (including prescribers for addiction and psychiatric medications) and/or developing and implementing personal goals and objectives around treatment and recovery from addiction and/or co-occurring diagnosis.
+The RSN explores treatment recovery options with the member, helps clarify goals and strategies, provides education and resources, and assists members in accessing treatment and community supports.

-The RSN is not responsible for a Member's comprehensive care plan or medical or clinical service delivery but supports the Member in accessing those services and participates as part of the overall care team when appropriate.
-The RSN service is based within a Licensed Behavioral Health Outpatient Clinic or an Opioid Treatment Center and Recovery Support Navigators can be deployed to any setting.
+The RSN is not responsible for a member's comprehensive care plan or medical or clinical service delivery but supports the member in accessing those services and participates as part of the overall care team when appropriate.
+The RSN service is based within a licensed behavioral health outpatient clinic or an opioid treatment center, and recovery support navigators can be deployed to any setting.

-Behavioral Health Special Procedures
+Behavioral Health Covered Special Procedures